What is toothpaste made of?

 To provide further examples, if you have a problem with tartar, you might look to a tartar-control toothpaste.
 The problem is that these have a high abrasive content, which could cause damage to enamel over a long period of time.

-Similarly, some brands have chosen to keep triclosan in their formula as it obliterates bacteria, allowing them to claim that their toothpaste is particularly effective — but this also means destroying all the good bacteria needed in your mouth.
-There is also speculation that it helps build a bacteria which is resistant to antibiotics.
+Similarly, some brands have chosen to keep triclosan in their formula as it obliterates bacteria, allowing them to claim that their toothpaste is particularly effective — but this also means destroying good bacteria needed in your mouth.
+There is also speculation that it helps build antimicrobial resistance in bacteria.

 So while these ingredients are not regarded as dangerous nor toxic, your personal choice may be to avoid them based on your own situation.